Southgate, Michigan

+Southgate is a city in Wayne County in the U.S. state of Michigan.
+A Downriver suburb of Detroit, Southgate is located roughly 14 mi southwest of downtown Detroit.
+As of the 2020 census, Southgate had a population of 30,047.

-Southgate is a city in Wayne County, Michigan, United States.
-The population was 30,047 at the 2020 census.
-Southgate was incorporated as a city on October 8, 1958, which was one of the last remaining portions of the now-defunct Ecorse Township.
-It is part of the Downriver collection of communities south of the city of Detroit.
+Southgate was incorporated as a city on October 8, 1958, from one of the last remaining portions of the now-defunct Ecorse Township.

 History

 Pierre Michel Campau was the first white settler in Southgate.
 He moved into the area in 1795, which subsequently became a farming community.
 Other people from the Detroit area at the Rouge and Detroit Rivers followed him to Southgate.

 Historically a rural area of Ecorse Township, the areas within present-day Southgate were originally platted with street grids beginning in the 1920s - though most developments only started just after World War II.
 Among the oldest residential areas in the city is the Old Homestead neighborhood, on the east side.

 There are two accounts of the city's name: Southgate is described in local guides as the "South Gate" or entrance to the Metro Detroit area.
 "A metropolitan daily picture story" in late 1956 also explained this.

 Southgate's first mayor, Thomas J. Anderson, also stated in 1956 that the name originated from the newly built Southgate Shopping Center at the southeast corner of Eureka & Trenton roads.
 "We were trying to get a separate post office for our community, and were advised that it would help our cause if the township board passed a resolution creating an unincorporated village," Anderson explained.
 "The name Southgate was chosen because of the shopping center then under consideration, and the board agreed that it was an appropriate name.
 Anderson had previously suggested the city be named Southgate due to its location south of Detroit.
 Anderson became aware of South Gate, California near Los Angeles during World War II while temporarily stationed in San Diego.
 The resolution was adopted at a regular meeting in the early summer of 1953."

 Thomas Anderson became the first mayor in 1958 after being Ecorse Township's supervisor for the previous five years.
 Southgate Anderson High School was named after him in 1982.
 The flag for Southgate Michigan which was created in 1973.